Deep Graph Anomaly Detection: A Survey and New Perspectives: Introduction

 Due to the complex structure of graphs, traditional anomaly detection methods cannot be directly applied to graph data.
 In recent years, graph neural networks (GNNs) have shown promising capabilities in modeling and learning the representation of graphs by capturing structural patterns, inspiring a large number of GNN-based approaches for GAD.
 However, the popular GNN designs, such as aggregation of node representations and optimization objectives, may lead to over-smoothing, indistinguishable representations of normal and abnormal graph instances, which significantly limits their applications in real-world use cases.
 Many novel GNN-based approaches specifically designed for GAD have been proposed to tackle the these challenges.
 In this work, to summarize the current methodologies and findings, we provide a systematic and comprehensive review of current deep GAD techniques and how they may tackle various types of challenges in GAD.
 We also propose several important open research problems in GAD to inspire more future research in this area.

 \textbf{Related surveys.} There have been several reviews on anomaly detection in recent years, \eg, \cite{aggarwal2014,akoglu2015graph,ranshous2015anomaly,pang2021deep, ma2021comprehensive,tang2023gadbench}, but most of them are focused on non-deep-learning-based methods for GAD \cite{aggarwal2014,akoglu2015graph,ranshous2015anomaly}, or on general data rather than graph data \cite{pang2021deep,boukerche2020outlier}.
-The studies \cite{ma2021comprehensive,tang2023gadbench} are on deep GAD, but the reviews are limited to a relatively narrow point of view.
+The studies \cite{ma2021comprehensive,tang2023gadbench, liu2022bond} are on deep GAD, but the reviews are limited to a relatively narrow point of view.
 For example, Ma et al. \cite{ma2021comprehensive} focus on task-specific discussions, with limited reviews on the technical development, while Liu et al. \cite{liu2022bond} and Tang et al. \cite{tang2023gadbench} focus on establishing a performance benchmark for unsupervised and supervised GAD methods respectively.
-Another related work is Liu et al. \cite{liu2023survey}, but it is restricted to supervised imbalanced graph learning.
 Although these surveys provide useful guidelines for the development of methods for GAD, it is difficult to understand the technical insights of existing methods and their limitations in addressing some unique challenges in GAD.

 \textbf{Our work.} To fill this gap, we aim to offer a distinctive review on GAD to discuss these insights, the limitations, and the future research opportunities in this crucial topic.
 Specifically, we start with the discussion on the problem complexities and their resulting unique challenges in GAD.
 We then provide a systematic review of current deep GAD methods from three novel perspectives of methodology, including GNN backbone design, proxy task design for GAD, and graph anomaly measures.
 To deepen the discussions, we further propose a taxonomy of 13 fine-grained method categories under these three perspectives to provide more in-depth insights into the model designs and their capabilities.
 To facilitate the experiments and validation of the GAD methods, we also summarize a collection of widely-used datasets for GAD and empirical performance comparison on these datasets.
 A comparison of our work to these related surveys is summarized in Table \ref{tab:table1}.